 "RIL also continues its 24x7, multi-pronged, on-the-ground effort to do its bit to ensure the nation remains prepared, fed, supplied, safe, connected and motivated to fight and win against the unprecedented challenges brought upon by the coronavirus pandemic," the company said in a statement.
 RIL is India’s largest private-sector company.

-Infosys Foundation, the philanthropic arm of Infosys, on Monday also announced that Rs 100 crore would be set aside to help in the fight against the coronavirus, half of which amount would go to PM-CARES.
+Infosys Foundation, the philanthropic arm of Infosys, on Monday also announced a Rs 100 crore donation to the fund.
 Vedanta, the Bajaj Group, the Adani Foundation and the JSW Group also donated Rs 100 crore each to PM-CARES.
 Hero Cycles and Hindustan Unilever each committed Rs 100 crore to support communities affected by the coronavirus.

 Larsen & Toubro announced a Rs 150 crore donation, as well as an outlay of Rs 500 crore per month to support over 1.6 lakh contract workers with regular wages that they cannot earn otherwise during the lockdown, as well as supplying them with food and basic amenities.